 professoring.
 My current CV reads: Professor Emeritus,

 Expert, Expert, Expert.
-I continue to work part time for the
+I continue to work part time as an

 analysis.
-I work with Shine S&T identifying new
+I am an expert for Shine S&T most recently identifying new

 intellectual property in M&S within the state of Virginia on a

 small business grant.
-And I've become an expert in
+And I'm now an expert in

 On the side I keep advocating for passenger rail.
 Someday